 It drove me crazy!
 A hole and an inlet over the mantle and a big hole for a box TV on the bottom… yes, our house was built in the late 90s.

-Off to Lowe’s I went where I got a very thin 4’x8′ board and had them cut it in 6 inch panels.
-All we had to do is nail them to the wall with my Ryobi nail gun.
+Off to Lowe’s I went where I got a very thin 4’x8′ utility board and had them cut it in 6-inch panels.
+Then all we had to do is nail them to the wall with my Ryobi nail gun.

 After the boards were up, I filled in the nail holes with some wood filler and then I painted the whole thing with Benjamin Moore white dove paint.
 Ta da!
 That’s all there is to it!